vvhybe/dome/README.md

 # dome

 **dome** is a minimalist dotfiles manager written in Bash that offers bidirectional syncing between your home directory and a Git-based dotfiles repository.
-It features Git integration, conflict detection/resolution, pre/post-sync hooks, and an innovative distro-aware file mapping mechanism.
+It features Git integration, conflict detection/resolution (via custom hooks), pre/post-sync hooks, and an innovative distro-aware file mapping mechanism.

 ## Table of Contents